 MEd in Inclusive Education: Equity and Social Justice

 Acadia’s Master of Education in Inclusive Education: Equity and Social Justice program will provide experienced educators and leaders with the knowledge and skills necessary to continue to make progressive social change in their professional practice environments.
-Content study will be research-informed, transdisciplinary and take up the lenses of systemic oppression and decolonization.
-Educators will be prepared to participate in the policymaking, curriculum-planning, instruction and assessment vital for inclusive education.
-Through a Capstone Project, program participants will have the opportunity to explore a focus area or passion project in depth that is related to their individual professional goals.
+Program content is research-informed and transdisciplinary and takes up the lenses of both systemic oppression and decolonization.
+Foundational to all coursework will be anti-racist pedagogies and intersectionality.
+Educators will be prepared to participate in the policymaking, curriculum-planning, instruction, and assessment vital for inclusive education.
+Through a Capstone Project or Thesis option, program participants will have the opportunity to explore, in depth, a research topic or passion project related to their professional goals.

 Modality of Program Courses:

-For students accepted into this program, there will be in-person residency requirements at the Acadia university campus during the summer of 2022 and 2023.
-The first course in both summer 2022 and 2023 will be fully in-person (typically 10 consecutive days).
-The second course in both summers will have some in-person requirements (likely the first 3-4 days) followed by synchronous / asynchronous learning opportunities for the remainder of the course.
+For students accepted into this program, there will be in-person summer residency requirements at the Acadia university campus for the first two courses (EDUC 5063 and EDUC 5123) as well as the two courses offered in the summer of the second year.
 All fall, winter and spring courses in the program will have some in-person residency requirements.
-This will involve either some Fridays / Saturdays or evening in-person gatherings, complemented by synchronous/ asynchronous offerings.
-The location and timing of the in-person requirements for the fall, winter, spring courses will be determined by the geographic composition of the cohort along with other considerations.
+This will involve either some Fridays / Saturdays or evening in-person gatherings, complemented by synchronous / asynchronous offerings.
+The location and timing of the in-person requirements for the fall, winter, spring courses will be determined by the geographic composition of the cohort, availability of instructors and other relevant program considerations.

 General Information about Graduate Studies at Acadia: http://gradstudies.acadiau.ca/home.html